MaxHeuillet/robust_training/README.md

 ### 🚀 Launch All Jobs on the Cluster

-Specify the paths to state_dicts and data folders, in the default configuration in `./configs`
+Specify the path to compressed archives, line 10 in `./dataset_to_tmpdir.sh` Specify the paths to state_dicts and data folders, in the default configuration in `./configs`

 Maxime :
 ```